College Credit Plus

 Awarding of Credit and Grades: Students may be awarded credit based on one of two options.
 Students will be awarded high school credit upon successful completion of the college coursework and will be awarded the letter grade assigned by the IHE.
 Grades and credit will be listed on the high school transcript and factored into the high school GPA and class rank.

-Option A; Student elects to receive college credit only and is held financially responsible for the cost of college coursework.
+Option A; Student elects to receive college and/or high school credit and is financially responsible for the cost of college coursework.

 Option B: Student elects to receive both high school and college credit and school district will cover the cost of college coursework.